 Price Masking rebates and shelter upcharges stem from a desire to avoid self-induced downward pricing pressure in competitive and transparent markets.
 In these situations, a supplier agrees to a price for a given customer but does not want to risk having that price become visible in the marketplace, believing, and rightfully so, that a price that low will cause market erosion.
 If other customers learn of that price, they too will want it.

-Instead, the supplier invoices at a nominal price and then employ price rebates to bring the customer’s price down to the agreed net price.
+Instead, the supplier invoices at a nominal price and then employs price rebates to bring the customer’s price down to the agreed net price.
 In this case, rebates are an effective method of quoting a low net price while invoicing at a higher price.
 The supplier recognizes that rumors of low net prices are one thing, but a low price on an invoice is the kind of evidence that can move markets.

 Note: Price Masking rebates and shelter upcharges have been determined to be anticompetitive and illegal in some forms.
 Shelter upcharges are not a best practice, but you should understand the concept should they come up.